For families that value mountain biking, the

 Other Things Worth Mentioning

 Zulu Three HEIR comes with Wellgo composite pedals.
-They are pretty sweet for stock pedals and we certainly haven’t been in any rush to upgrade them.
+They are pretty sweet for stock pedals and we weren’t in any rush to upgrade them.
 They have 8 pins on each side and plenty of Prevelo grip(especially when using a pair of Five Ten Freeriders).
+That said, if you can stomache the extra cash outlay, we’d highly recommend the HEIR Footport pedals.
+These are a great upgrade especially for kids who are going to be doing more agressive riding.

 - As mentioned already, we ended up customizing our Zulu with a pair of red ESI grips.
 I feel like everybody falls into a love-it-or-hate-it relationship with ESI grips, but I do have to mention that kids seem to really like them.
 Probably because they are soft and help absorb vibration.
 If you don’t choose to upgrade, the bike comes standard with Kraton lock-on grips.

-- The bike does NOT have a quick-release seatpost collar.
-We will be upgrading this ASAP, as we like being able to raise and lower the seat for going up vs going down.
+- The bike comes with a quick-release seatpost collar which is great because we like being able to raise and lower the seat for going up vs going down.
+Or, even better, add a dropper post (for which the Zulu now has internal routing).

 The closest competitor to the